Yubico/webauthn-recovery-extension/README.md

           "allowCredentials": <allowCredentials as computed above>
         }

- 4. Wait for the response from the client.
-If the operation fails, abort this procedure with an error.
+ 4. Let `pkc` be the PublicKeyCredential response from the client.
+If the operation fails, abort the ceremony with an error.

+ 5. In step 14 of the RP Operation to [Register a New Credential][rp-reg-ext-processing], perform the following steps:

+     1. Let `extOutputs = pkc.response.authenticatorData.extensions`.

- 5. Let `publicKey` be the public key for the recovery credential identified by the credential ID `credId` in the extension output.
+     2. Let `publicKey` be the stored public key for the recovery credential identified by the credential ID `extOutputs["recovery"].credId`.

- 5. Let `authenticatorDataWithoutExtensions` be the authenticator data in the PublicKeyCredential response, but without the extensions part.
-The `ED` flag in `authenticatorDataWithoutExtensions` MUST be set even though `authenticatorDataWithoutExtensions` does not include the extension outputs.
+     3. Let `authenticatorDataWithoutExtensions` be `pkc.response.authenticatorData`, but without the `extensions` part.
+The `ED` flag in `authenticatorDataWithoutExtensions` MUST be set to 1 even though `authenticatorDataWithoutExtensions` does not include the extension outputs.

- 6. Using `publicKey`, verify that `sig` in the extension output is a valid signature over `authenticatorDataWithoutExtensions || clientDataHash`.
+     6. Using `publicKey`, verify that `extOutputs["recovery"].sig` is a valid signature over `authenticatorDataWithoutExtensions || clientDataHash`.
+        If the signature is invalid, fail the registration ceremony.

- 7. Finish the registration ceremony as usual.
+ 7. Continue with the remaining steps of the standard registration ceremony.
     This means a new credential has now been registered using the backup authenticator.

  8. Revoke `mainCred` and all recovery credentials associated with it.
+This step and the registration of the new credential SHOULD be performed as an atomic operation.

- 9. If `state` in the extension output is greater than 0, the RP SHOULD initiate recovery credential registration (`action = "generate"`) for the newly registered credential.
+ 9. If `extOutputs["recovery"].state` is greater than 0, the RP SHOULD initiate recovery credential registration (`action = "generate"`) for the newly registered credential.